qlyzhang/INFO159-LHW4-Chatbot/README.md

 Bot > i m going to take you to the air .

+Human > you are under arrest

+Bot > i m not .

 Human > hjvksbv asdkb

 Bot > Sorry, I don't know what you mean